 3GV changes name and format to GOLD 1242.

 The RRSA (Regional Radio Sales Australia) commenced as a new national and direct revenue stream.

 3HA begins broadcasting into Portland on the FM band.

 In the previous year, Stephen Everett, having served as Managing Director for over 20 years, announces his intention to retire.

 Following an Australia-wide search for his replacement and interviews with numerous candidates, the Chairman announced in September that Mark Taylor, currently the Group Program Manager and General Manager of 2AY Albury, is to be appointed as the new Chief Executive Officer of the ACE Radio Network.
 Simultaneously, Daryl Foster is promoted from Group Management Accountant to the new role of Chief Financial Officer.

-ACE Radio broadcasts through (7) AM and (6) FM stations, each have a strong commitment to local and national news and sport, and a heavy community involvement.Program Highlights
+ACE Radio broadcasts through (7) AM and (6) FM stations.
+Each have a strong commitment to local and national news and sport, and are heavily involved in their respective communities.Program Highlights

 The ACE Radio Markets have a combined population of 554,240.
 That's over half a million listeners who choose to live outside of Melbourne and Sydney.Markets